What Is Pesto Cetarese?

 Short answer

-Not for people intimidated by big, bold flavours, pesto Cetarese is a sauce made from anchovies, olives, capers, almonds, olive oil, and Colatura di Alici, which is Italy's answer to Asian fish sauce.
+Not for people intimidated by big, bold flavours, pesto Cetarese is a sauce made from anchovies, olives, capers, almonds, olive oil, and Colatura di Alici, Italy's answer to Asian fish sauce.

 Long answer

-Pesto Cetarese is a style of pesto that can be traced to the traditional fishing town of Cetara, located in our favourite place on earth, Italy's Amalfi Coast.
-A family-run firm, Delfino Battista, produces the proudly pungent sauce, with its hallmark being Colatura di Alici, a fish sauce made from the region's beloved anchovies.
+Pesto Cetarese is a style of pesto traced to the traditional fishing town of Cetara, located in our favourite place on earth, Italy's Amalfi Coast.
+A family-run firm, Delfino Battista, produces the proudly pungent sauce.
+Its hallmark is Colatura di Alici, a fish sauce made from the region's beloved anchovies.

 While colatura provides the base flavour of Cetarese pesto, the sauce contains plenty of traditional pesto ingredients, including basil, salt, nuts, and olive oil.
-It also makes use of some of the region's other famed ingredients, including olives, capers, chilli, and oregano.
+It also uses some of the region's other famed ingredients, including olives, capers, chilli, and oregano.
 The resulting pesto is complex, deeply savoury, and utterly delicious.